-Along with this, recently I have founded a company in Bangladesh named “Sustainable Sourcing Solutions” to support international apparel brands, retailers and local manufacturers to ensure sustainability practice throughout the sourcing, supply chain and manufacturing operations.
+Along with this, recently I founded a company in Bangladesh named “Sustainable Sourcing Solutions” to support international apparel brands, retailers, and local manufacturers to ensure sustainability practice throughout the sourcing, supply chain, and manufacturing operations.

 What leader(s) do you admire for their commitment to improving sustainability or championing positive change?

 I am a huge fan of sustainability movement than a leader with sustainability commitment because the impact is much higher in case of movement.
 I much admire and believe in activities of Business Sustainability Collaborative and their commitment to sustainability; since I believe such collaborative has the power to inject the sense of sustainability in students’ mind at an early age and to create a future workforce who can spread this sense and spirit of sustainability around the world through their work.